SOC Analyst Career Path: Certification, Role, Salary, and More

 Salary

 While this should never be the motive for your career of choice, the salary of a SOC analyst is not something to scoff at.
-The average base salary for a SOC analyst in the United States of America is $109,963.00 per year.
+As of 2023, the average base salary for a SOC analyst in the United States of America is $90,000.00 per year in which the average salary for an entry level position is at $65,000.
+The most experienced SOC analysts earn up to $136,363.00 annually.

 Average Salary SOC

 While a base salary is not necessarily indicative of how much you might earn as an analyst, it is a good frame of reference for the potential.
-Your payment will vary depending on who you work for and wherein the country you work in.
+Your salary will vary depending on who and where you work for.

 The Final Byte

 The role of a SOC analyst can serve as a diving board into a much more lucrative career in cybersecurity.
 SOC analysts need to be team players who can respond to threats and react accordingly.
-So, despite its consideration as an excellent position for neophytes in the field of cybersecurity it is by no means an easy job to do.
+Despite its consideration as an excellent position for neophytes in the field of cybersecurity it is by no means an easy job to do.
+Ultimately, SOC analysts are the backbone of the cybersecurity field upon which all other positions are built.

 Cybersecurity Expert